elucian/bee/syntax/overview.md

 -- transfer value by share
 make b := a ∈ Z;

+print a = b; -- 1: same value
 print a ≡ b; -- 1: same location
-print a = b; -- 1: same value

 -- transfer value by copy
 make c :: a ∈ Z; -- copy value from a

-print a ≡ b; -- 1: same location
 print a = b; -- 1: same value
+print a ≡ b; -- 0: different location

 ```

 ## Constant Literals